CompSciLauren/awesome-git-hooks/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+Your contributions are always welcome!
 Please ensure your pull request adheres to the following guidelines:

 - Search previous pull requests before making a new one, as yours may be a duplicate.
 - Keep pull request title short and simple, but descriptive.